This post may contain affiliate links. Read our disclosure here.

-Before you spend any money, you need to make budget.
-Figure out total how much you will spend on your wedding.
+Before you spend any money, you need to make a budget.
+Figure out the total amount you will spend on your wedding.
 Then, decide exactly how much you are willing to spend in each category.
-To get started you can ask those who were recently married in your area.
+To get started, you can ask those who were recently married in your area.
 They will have a general idea of how much things cost to help you set realistic expectations.

 Wedding websites like the Knot.com have some great resources to help you with this as well.
 You can enter how much you have total and it will help you break things down.
 Keep in mind that you may not actually need everything it lists.
 If it has you spending $500 on the ceremony, but you are getting married in your church for free, remove the money from that category and put it somewhere you will use it or put it back in the savings account!

-You will need to update your budget as you go, but you need to starting with a detailed plan will help in the long run.
+You will need to update your budget as you go, but starting with a detailed plan will help in the long run.

 To help you with your budget, choose what is most important to you and spend more money there.
 If you really want great a photographer, venue, and food, then that is what you’ll spend more money on.
 You could then spend less on flowers, your dress, and the cake.

 Talk things over with your fiance to make sure you agree on your top items.
 Once you are in agreement you can spend more on your important items and less on the things that aren’t as important to you.